docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 ``item``  The item or child to reveal, a control object.
 ========  ==============================================

-For :ref:`ListBox` only.
+For :ref:`control-type-listbox` only.
 Scrolls the list to make the specified item visible, if necessary.

 Returns ``undefined``.